 By this point the sun had come out in earnest and the course was getting a little hot.
 I didn't take many pictures this time around.

-Michael putting at the last hole for the day.
-Once we all finished, I took a picture of all of Michael's Round 2 Card together.
+Once we all finished the second round, I took a picture of all of M's Round 2 Card together.
 Then we turned in our cards and waited for J to finish things up so we could head back to his place.
 We parked his car in his parking garage and headed straight out to an American draft house in downtown Daegu called EtoH.
 It had some amazing pizza.
 The coffee wasn't the best, so G and I went to a nearby Starbucks for some better coffee.

 As the sky darkened the night life awakened.
 I never considered myself a city person, but as I've gotten older and come into myself I've noticed an inexplicable draw towards city life.
 I find myself appreciating the beauty in the architecture and the people just as much as I appreciate a forest or rural view of land untainted by man.
 I have no interest in clubs or a lot of what defines city night life, but I love the views, the colors, the hoards of people, the atmosphere these people bring with them.
 Walking back to J's amongst this was fun.

 Saturday night there were 7 people in J's house.
 It was great!
 J showed the newcomers all of the things M and I got to see the first night we were there, and we all wound down by talking about our day and how the course was.
 We all had a fight over who got to shower in what order.
 I, being the lady I am, of course won first place. :) I fell asleep around 11 and had the best night of sleep I'd had in months.
 It really showed the next day.